Thiggel/Monotonic-Early-Exit/blogpost.md

 </p>

 ### Conclusion

-Our analysis indicates that an early exit mechanism can benefit from considering sequence length and the early layers’ computation.
-Even the easiest sequences require a few initial layers before reaching high confidence, suggesting that the first few layers should not be used for early exits to avoid unnecessary computation on confidence measures.
+Our analysis of "easy" and "difficult" sequences indicates that an early exit mechanism could benefit from considering sequence length.
+Even the easiest sequences require a few initial layers before reaching high confidence, suggesting that the first few layers should not be used for early exits to avoid unnecessary computation of confidence measures.
 This understanding helps refine early exiting mechanisms, optimizing resource use without sacrificing performance.

 ## 3. Experimenting with New Early Exiting Methods Based on Our Insights
 ### Making use of the monotonicity assumption for early exiting